Cyberwarfare and China: Japan

 In April 2021, Japan claimed that the Chinese military ordered cyberattacks on about 200 Japanese companies and research institutes, including JAXA.
 In July 2024, government agencies from eight nations, including Japan's National Police Agency, released a joint advisory on APT40.

 Kazakhstan

 In March 2024, Kazakhstan’s National Computer Emergency Response Team reported that Chinese state-backed hackers accessed the country's Ministry of Defense, telecommunications networks, and other critical infrastructure since at least two years prior.

 Lithuania

 In April 2024, two Lithuanian lawmakers belonging to the Inter-Parliamentary Alliance on China (IPAC) were reported to have been targeted by APT31.

+Mongolia

+In April 2026, cybersecurity firm ESET Research reported a cyber-espionage campaign targeting entities in Mongolia, attributed to a previously undocumented China-aligned APT group.
+The campaign, described as “GopherWhisper” or “Burrow,” used tools written in the Go programming language to maintain persistent access to compromised systems while enabling data exfiltration.

 The Netherlands

 In 2024, the Dutch Military Intelligence and Security Service and the General Intelligence and Security Service stated that Chinese state hackers penetrated a Dutch military network the prior year.

 New Zealand

 In May 2023, New Zealand, alongside other Five Eyes member states, named the Chinese government as being behind the "Volt Typhoon" advanced persistent threat targeting critical infrastructure.
 In March 2024, the Government Communications Security Bureau and New Zealand Government accused the Chinese government via APT40 of breaching its parliamentary network in 2021.
 In July 2024, government agencies from eight nations, including the New Zealand National Cyber Security Centre, released a joint advisory on APT40.